Unit 1: Foundations of Longevity Coaching¶

 Goal: Establish baseline, build trust, create 1-2 core habits

 The first month is about understanding and laying groundwork, not transformation.
-You're conducting a thorough assessment, clarifying long-term goals, and identifying the single most impactful intervention to start with.
+You’re conducting a thorough assessment, clarifying long-term goals, and identifying the single most impactful intervention to start with.
+If this feels “slow,” that’s usually a good sign.
+You’re playing the long game.

 Weeks 1-2: Complete Deep Health assessment across all six dimensions and gather longevity-specific data while you work to understand their story, values, and barriers, and build the coaching relationship.